azu877/Future-Value-of-Stars/README.md

 By popular knowledge, which are the things that usually we all talk about when discussing the price of a football player?
 This was the first question I made myself when I started to think about this project.
 Which I translated in trying to obtain:

 1. Statistics about their performance
-2. Some measure of the brand value (I'm going to explain this in detail later)
+2. Some measure of the brand value
 3. Demographic information
 4. Behavioural data

 From here I started gathering the following information.

 ### [STAGE 2] Obtaining the data

-The biggest challenge around this, was indeed, not getting banned.
-All the websites I used to gather my dataset, have proactive banning systems to prevent large amounts of scraping.
-Therefore, I had to create some kind of incognito tool to prevent this situation.

-I ended up with two ways of scraping and not getting banned:
+ two ways of scraping and not getting banned:

 Using Tor Requests, in such a way that that the IP used in each iteration gets updated, preventing being banned in some websites as https://transfermarkt.co.uk/